maxi0604/create-astral-container/README.md

-**Status:** This can currently not be updated to the latest version because the modpack uses two mods that are archived on CurseForge and can't be downloaded automatically.
 # Introduction and Automatic Setup
 Do you want to run a server for Create: Astral without the hassle of setting up Java and Fabric?
 This repository allow you to run a server for the Create: Astral Minecraft® modpack using a container engine like `podman` or `docker`.